dhis2/developer-portal/docs/reference.md

 ---
 id: reference
-title: Overview
+title: Reference Overview
 ---

-## Reference

-Contains technical reference for APIs specifications and other aspects of the DHIS2 ecosystem.
+The DHIS2 ecosystem has many different libraries and with them come different documentations.
+This document contains links to all relevant documentation pages for each library, as well as links to relevant Github repositories.

-They describe how it works and how to use it but assume that you have a basic understanding of key concepts.
+Each of the different pages describe how they work and how to use it, but it's assumed that you have a basic understanding of key concepts.

 ### API Reference